 In a small saucepan heat the vinegar, sugar, and salt, and stir until everything’s dissolved and clear.
 Add the pickling spices, chili flakes, and cold water, and set aside to cool.

 Meanwhile, fill your jar with cukes, onions, and dill, layering them to evenly distribute.
 (Feel free to double or triple the recipe by filling more jars with more vegetables and making more brine.)

 Pour the cooled brine over the vegetables and close the lid.
 Chill in the fridge overnight; the pickles are now ready to eat.

-When the jar is nearly empty, fish out the last few cukes and onions to snack on, but leave the spices and brine in the jar.
-Slice up more cucumbers and onions, pluck some more dill sprigs, and refill the jar.
+When the jar is nearly empty, fish out the last few cukes and onions to snack on but leave the spices and brine in the jar.
+Slice up more cucumbers and onions, pluck some more dill sprigs and add to the brine.
 Refrigerate overnight to “cure,” then repeat when this batch is gone!
-(These need to be kept in the fridge; they are not a “shelf-stable” pickle.)

 Sarah Blackburn is a home cook, recipe developer, vegetable gardener and managing editor of Edible Boston.
 She can be reached at email@example.com